alextitov19/CSA-Portfolio/README.md

 ## Features

-Here is a diagram of our project in BlueJ
+Here is a diagram of our project in BlueJ.

 ![](./BlueJ.png)